Payments and Insurance

-Payment can be made by Cheque (made payable to 'Hampden Veterinary Hospital'), Bank Transfer (Sort code: 40-51-62, Account No: 79167060, Reference: your Practice account number as stated on your invoice), or by Credit/Debit Card through our accounts office or any branch.
+Payment can be made by Cheque (made payable to 'Hampden Partners Limited'), Bank Transfer (Sort code: 40-13-07, Account No: 32645475, Reference: your Practice account number as stated on your invoice), or by Credit/Debit Card through our accounts office or any branch.

 Where payments are not received the Practice unfortunately has no option but to suspend your account.
 If payment is not made we then seek to reclaim debts through a debt collections agency and/or court action.
 Once suspended we are unable to treat your horse until payment is made and you may then be required to pay for subsequent services in advance.
 If we seek payment through our debt collection agency or court action then significant additional administration, interest (at Base Rate + 8%) and collection costs are added to your account and the Practice would not be able to provide any further services to you again.
 As a condition of using our services, we reserve the right to inform other veterinary practices you have approached to use your current account status with the Practice.